 1. Check textile quotas and licensing requirements

 Research the textile quota of your destination

 The textile industry has long been the subject of global trade negotiations.
-Some countries still maintain select quotas, so be sure to research your chosen destination.
+Some countries/territories still maintain select quotas, so be sure to research your chosen destination.
 Classifying your goods is essential1, as this will show you what restrictions apply.
 You’ll definitely need a licence if you’re exporting textiles over 50 years old and worth more than £12,0002.

 2. Review banned or restricted substances lists

 Obtain a list of banned substances from authorities

 Many materials used by the fashion industry contain plastics or chemicals that are subject to bans or restrictions.
 Obtain a list of banned substances from local authorities, and check with vendors that textiles and materials pass the test before purchasing.

 3. Be sure valuations are accurate and goods are properly labelled

 Help customs calculate duties by providing an accurate valuation